sackn/diffeq/series.md

 $$f'''''(x) = -sin(x) \qquad f''''(0) = 0$$

-Cosine is the same story as sine except for that fact that odd terms (terms 1,3,5,7,...) are the only ones that contribute rather than even terms.
+Cosine is the same story as sine except for the fact that odd terms (terms 1, 3, 5, 7, etc.) are the only ones that contribute rather than even terms.
 The Macularin expansion for cosine is the following:

 $$e^x = \sum_{n=0}^{\infty} \frac{(-1)^n x^{2n}}{(2n)!}$$